slothbear/gittyup/README.md

 so the user will receive standard errors from git.

 ## installation
-If you have a Gemfile, add **adcopu**.
+If you have a Gemfile, add **gittyup**.
 Otherwise, install it like this:

-    $ gem install adcopu
+    $ gem install gittyup

 ## usage

 typical usage:

-    $ adcopu
+    $ gittyup
     enter commit message (blank to exit)> New site title [master 318bd11] New site title
      1 files changed, 2 insertions(+), 0 deletions(-)